blade-lang/blade-docs/index.markdown

 ## What is Blade?
 ---
-Blade is a simple, fast, clean and dynamic language that allows you to develop complex applications quickly.
+Blade is a simple, fast, clean and dynamic language that allows you to develop applications quickly.
 Blade emphasises algorithm over syntax and for this reason, it has a very small but powerful syntax set with a very natural feel.
+Blade builds upon the best features of JavaScript, Python and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.

 Blade is _NOT_ named after any weapon, but rather after the iconic Marvel Comics vampire slayer &mdash; Blade.